mattmacy/mattmacy.github.io/_posts/2017-05-19-Developing-A-Deep-Learning-Framework-in-Rust.md

 We can now recursively iterate over the children of each layer just as PyTorch does.
 This requirement is why we have the #[derive(<...>, ModuleParse)] and the #[ignore] before each field that is not a Module, Parameter, or implementer of ModIntf.
 The macro only has access to the AST, so it can match on the type name (Module or Parameter) but not based on whether or not a type implements a trait.
 For the sake of ease of use we assume that anything we don't know about implements ModIntf unless told otherwise.

+** UPDATE: ** The RTTI aspect could be done more cleanly using [specialization](https://github.com/rust-lang/rfcs/blob/master/text/1210-impl-specialization.md) as shown by the following [example](https://is.gd/cK6fgR).
+However, it is only available in the 'nightly' (read development) version of rustc and is currently blocked on the [trait system rewrite](https://github.com/rust-lang/rust/issues/31844#issuecomment-296849227).

 ### No Optional Named Arguments - aka kwargs